B2B Marketing Strategy: A Data-Driven Guide for GTM Teams

 ABM requires three strategic decisions: which accounts to target, how to tier those accounts by value and effort, and how to coordinate campaigns across buying committee members.
 The tiering typically breaks down into one-to-one (custom campaigns for top accounts), one-to-few (industry or segment-based plays for mid-tier accounts), and one-to-many (scaled personalization for broader target lists).

-A single, connected ABM tech stack with accurate company and contact data (like ZoomInfo) gives sales and marketing teams a shared source of truth for more efficient targeting.
+A single, connected ABM tech stack built on ZoomInfo, an all-in-one AI GTM Platform, gives sales and marketing teams a shared source of truth for more efficient targeting.

 ABM tiers include: